| Almost Famous Church A review of the 1st winner of

 product.
 More of it, the jury board also need to take the responsible of rationalizing public input into the

 projects and making sure design integrity does not fall victim to politics surrounding a site or project.
+By natural predisposition, I have always put a high expectation

 of public building competitions.